 Layout and rooms

 There should be an area where you can spend time away from your room during the day.
 This is called the common room or day room.
 These rooms may be for men and women.
-In some hospitals there are separate wards for men and women.
+In some hospitals, there are separate day rooms for men and women.